Children are spending more and more time in front of a screen, TV or computer, according to studies around the world.

 As a result, advertisers are extremely interested in computer games.
 But are games just another marketing avenue among many or could in-game advertisements turn child’s play into exploitation?
 In other words are advertisers using children unfairly as a means of making money.

 Games can be useful for branding.
 Using this technique companies can advertise with or without pushing a particular product.
 They can expose children to brand names on T-shirts, hats and similar products.
 Disney’s virtual theme park is likely to go a step further and include incentives, that is, give children a reason to visit the real-life Disneyland.
-They will reportedly be able to accrue points when playing the game, which will be exchanged for T-shirts or other merchandise (goods) when they visit Mickey and friends in person.
+They will reportedly be able to accrue points when playing

 When games are made as marketing vehicles for movies, we have the ever increasingly popular technique of cross promotion.
 One of the more subtle promotion strategies, used in movies, TV and games, is product placement – where brands and products may be visible in certain scenes, be consumed by a character or even be written into the storyline.
 One might wonder if sedentary gamers are the ideal market for an energy drink, but then they’ve already been targeted by other beverage producers.
 Some in-game ads look like real-life ads, positioned on billboards and stadium signage to be part of the landscape.
 And just as in real life, these billboards are big business.